 Cemelenum - Archaeological museum - Nice Cimiez

-As Roman arenas go, this one was small as it 'only' had a capacity of about 5,000 spectators!
+Amazingly, these arenas were considered as 'small' at the time, as they 'only' had a capacity of about 5,000 spectators!

 Cemelenum - Archaeological Museum of Nice

 The indoor archaeological museum boasts a wealth of potteries, sculptures and of course amphorae.

 Ancient Mediterranean folks already used amphorae during the Neolithic to transport various liquid and dry commodities.